Live Chat Support Services Guide – Everything You Need to Know

 HappyFox — team inbox, knowledge base, social, chat, phone, mobile support, forum

-Time tracking inside its team inbox — see how long each email takes to answer
+- Time tracking inside the team inbox — see how long each email takes to answer

 LiveAgent — team inbox, knowledge base, chat, social, forum